Clinical Glossary

 • Novel hormone therapy (NHT)

-NHTs are a type of hormone therapy used to treat advanced prostate cancer.
-They work by blocking androgens from connecting to androgen receptors in the body, slowing cancer cell growth.
-NHTs work differently than ADT (androgen deprivation therapy) but are commonly used in combination with an ADT.
+NHTs (which include ARIs) are a type of hormone therapy used to treat advanced prostate cancer.
+They work by inhibiting the production of androgens or by inhibiting the connection of androgens to androgen receptors within the body, helping to slow cancer cell growth.

 • Overall survival